 90% ~10% Indistinguishable

-Most facilities target 80% as the optimal balance.
+Most facilities target 80% as the best balance between savings and perceived brightness.

 Where High-End Trim Delivers the Most Value